vblanco20-1/vulkan-guide/docs/gpudriven/gpu_driven_engines.md

 ![city]({{site.baseurl}}/diagrams/cityrender.png)
 Tutorial codebase, 125.000 objects processed and culled on main view and shadow view, 290 FPS.
 This view renders more than 40 million triangles due to the 2 mesh passes.
 Rendered on a RTX 2080.

+## Deprecation warning
+This chapter is outdated for the current version of vkguide and its valid for Legacy Vkguide.
+Its techniques can be still applied on new vkguide, but the text and code is meant for legacy vkguide.
+A new version of this chapter is being written as chapter 7 of the new Vkguide.

 ## GPU Driven Rendering